Taiwanese same-sex couples wed at vibrant banquet | New Country 923

 Taiwan became the first place in Asia to recognize same-sex marriage last week following a vote by the island’s legislature.

+“Never did we give up hope that we would one day get married,” said Janet Hsu, a 38-year-old civil servant who married her partner.

-They were honored in a gala that featured an emcee who wished them “100 years of happiness.”
+They and other pairs were honored in a gala that featured an emcee who wished them “100 years of happiness.”
 A drag queen also performed with a group of scantily clad men.

+The banquet seated 160 tables and served nine courses of traditional Taiwanese food, according to the Central News Agency.

 Taiwan split with mainland China amid a civil war in 1949.
 China’s ruling Communist Party considers the island part of its territory.